NeuPhysics/neutrino/docs/mass.rst

 .. admonition:: Annihilation and Creation
    :class: note

-   A table in Boris Kayser's paper (arXiv:hep-ph/0211134) shows explicitly the meanings of the operator.
+   A table in Boris Kayser's paper (arXiv:hep-ph/0211134) shows explicitly the meanings of the operator [2]_.

    +-------------------------------+-----------------------+----------------------------+
    |             Field             | Effect on :math:`nu`  | Effect on :math:`\bar\nu`  |